Chattanooga Schools with Early Childhood Education Degree Programs

 The University of Tennessee at Chattanooga was founded in 1886 as a private Methodist Episcopal university, and it remained a private university for more than 80 years before joining with the University of Tennessee.
 The university offers teacher education programs through its School of Education.
 The University of Tennessee at Chattanooga offers one early childhood education program.

-Bachelor of Science (B.S.) in Early Childhood Education PreK-3
+Bachelor of Science (B.S.) in Interdisciplinary Educational Studies: Early Childhood and Early Childhood Special Education

-Lee University is a private, 4-year school that enrolls more than 4,000 students annually.
-The nearly 100-year-old school is affiliated with the Church of God.
+Lee University is a private, 4-year school that enrolls more than 5,000 students annually.
+The 100-year-old school is affiliated with the Church of God.
 The university offers teacher training programs through its Helen DeVos College of Education.
-Lee offers one program for students interested in early childhood education.
+Lee offers two programs for students interested in early childhood education.

-Bachelor of Science (B.S.) in Human Development (Early Childhood): Teacher Licensure, PreK-3
+Bachelor of Science (B.S.) in Human Development/Early Childhood, PreK-3 Licensure

-Although there are no other early childhood education programs in Tennessee that are within 50 miles of Chattanooga, some neighboring schools in Georgia offer early childhood education programs within 50 miles of the city.
-Students who are interested in looking outside the state may be interested in Dalton State College, located in Dalton, Georgia, a little more than 25 miles from Chattanooga.
-Another option is Berry College, located in Mount Berry, Georgia, less than 50 miles from Chattanooga.
+Although there are no other early childhood education programs in Tennessee that are within 50 miles of Chattanooga, some neighboring schools in Georgia offer early childhood education programs within 55 miles of the city.
+Students who are interested in looking outside the state may be interested in Dalton State College, located in Dalton, Georgia, a little more than 27 miles from Chattanooga.
+Another option is Berry College, located in Mount Berry, Georgia, about 51 miles from Chattanooga.